 Make Way for the Ducklings

-An activity guide for this classic book by Robert McCloskey.
+A primary-grade art activity for this classic book by Robert McCloskey.

-A unit for Jerry Spinelli's Maniac Magee.
+A Discussion Guide for Jerry Spinelli's Maniac Magee.
 See also Sample Unit: The Legend of Maniac Magee.

-A "database lesson plan" for Harry Allard's famous children's book.
-See also The Teacher Is Missing and Compare and Contrast Using Venn DIagram, Miss Nelson is Miss.
+A lesson plan for Harry Allard's famous children's book.
+See also The Teacher Is Missing.

 A K-2 lesson plan titled "Making the World a More Beautiful Place" that uses this book by Barbara Cooney.